 Yes No

 Does your institution have an application fee?
 X

-\$45.00

-Amount of application fe
+Amount of application fee: \$45

-•

 Yes No

 Can it be waived for applicants with financial need?
 X

-If you have an application fee and an on-line application option, please indicate policy for students
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-Х Same fee
+X Same fee

 Free

 Reduced

 Yes No

 Can on-line application fee be waived for applicants with financial need? Х

 C14 Application closing date

 Yes No

-Does your institution have an application closing X
+Does your institution have an application closing date? Х

 Date

 Application closing date (fall) 6/15

-Priority Date 1/15 scholarship priorit y date
+Priority Date

-C1F Are first-time, first-year students accented for tor me other than Yes No
+Yes No C15 Are first-time, first-year students accepted for terms other than the fall?
+X C16 Notification to applicants of admission decision sent (fill in one only)

-, • •

-C16 Notification to applicants of admi ISSION GECISION S sent (IIII IN ONE ONI y)

-Х On a rolling basis beginning (date):

-By (date): Other:
+within 2 weeks of completed application

-C17 Reply policy for admitted applica nts (fill in one on (y)
+C17 Reply policy for admitted applicants (fill in one only)

-Must reply by (date): ·

-No set date 2 weeks if notifie ad thereafter

-X Must reply by May 1st or within Other: weeks ii noulle eu inerealiei

-Deadline for housing deposit (MMD not until 2023/20

-Amount of housing deposit: \$300 "pre-payment" no ot a deposit

-Refundable if student does not enro oll?

-X Yes, in full - if decline admission Yes, in part - after May 1st until J ond

-, y Tot, no rotuin .
-Jany Zina ana boy .

-No

-C18 Deferred admission Yes No

-Does your institution allow students If yes, maximum per • Х

-2 SEMESTERS

-C40 Fault admission of high school of tudonto

-CIS Early admission of high school st Yes No

-Does your institution allow high sch ool students to er nroll as full-time, X

-C20 Common Application: Question re emoved from CDS S. (Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and d Early Action Plans

-C21 Early Decision

-Does your institution offer an early of decision plan (an admission plan Yes No X

-If "yes," please complete the followi ·

-First or only ear ly decision plan n otification date - -

-ision plan closing ision plan notifica

-For the Fall 2021 entering class:

-Number of early decision application Number of applicants admitted under Number of Number of , ,

-Please provide significant details at

-COO Fariv action

-, , , , , , Yes No

-Do you have a nonbinding early action plan whereby students are If "yes," please complete the following: Х

-Early action closing date

-Early action notification date - -

-Yes No

-Is your early action plan a "restrictive" plan under which you limit
+On a rolling basis beginning (date):

+By (date):

+X Other:

+X Must reply by (date): No set date Must reply by May 1st or within Other: 2 weeks if notified th nereafter Deadline for housing deposit (MMD Amount of housing deposit: D): Refundable if student does not enro oll?
+Yes, in full Yes, in part No C10 Deferred admission C18 Deterred admission i Yes No Does your institution allow students admission? to postpone enroll ment after Χ If yes, maximum period of postpone ement: 2 semesters C19 Early admission of high school s tudents Does your institution allow high schifirst-time, first-year students one ye graduation?
+Yes No X C20 Common Application: Question re emoved from CDS.
+(Initiated during 20 06-2007 cycle) C21-C22: Early Decision and d Early Action Plans C21 Early Decision Yes No Does your institution offer an early of permits students to apply and be not in advance of the regular notification commit to attending if accepted) for enrollment? tified of an admiss n date and that ask on decision well s students to х If "yes," please complete the followi · First or only early decision plan clos First or only early decision plan noti Other early decision plan closing da Other early decision plan notification date For the Fall 2022 entering class: Number of early decision application ns received by you rinstitution Number of applicants admitted under Please provide significant details at riease provide significant details at out your early deci Sion plan.
+C22 Early action Yes No Do you have a nonbinding early act notified of an admission decision we notification date but do not have to a ell in advance of the e regular 100 X If "yes," please complete the followi Early action closing date Early action notification date ng: , V Is your early action plan a "restrictiv e" nlan under which n vou limit Yes No students from applying to other earl . , 50